Table of contents

 a building, purchase or mortgaging of the Ship, including claims in connection with the future employment of the Ship being built or purchased, provided always that the Ship has been entered in the Association for Defence cover at the latest on signing the relevant contract governing the building or purchase;

 b sale of the entered Ship;

-c conversion of or alterations to the Ship, including claims in connection with the future employment of the Ship being subject to conversion or alteration, provided always that a separate agreement, pursuant to which the Association agrees to provide Defence cover for such legal and other costs has been entered into with the Association at the latest on the signing of the relevant contract for the conversion of or the alterations to the Ship.
+c conversion of the Ship, including claims in connection with the future employment of the Ship being subject to conversion, provided always that a separate agreement, pursuant to which the Association agrees to provide Defence cover for such legal and other costs has been entered into with the Association at the latest on the signing of the relevant contract for the conversion of Ship.

 (A) The Association shall cover legal and other costs necessarily incurred in establishing or resisting claims...
 (Rule 66)